Sudhir0302/Spring/README.md

 10.@CrossOrigin -> To enable cors for a specific port

-21.Jackson - It is the library responsible for transforming java objects into json format
+21.Jackson -> It is the library responsible for transforming java objects into json format

+22.ORM -> Object Relational Mapping which means creating a table in db with the help of class in java.

+23.@Entity -> To define a class as entity (table) to store data in db

+24.@Id -> Primary key

+25.@Query -> To write JPQL (Java Persistence Query Language).